saviovrbocarro/ENEKAPI/README.md

 This is to give an overview understanding of some of the development approaches I have undertaken to successfully implement the test project also considering some of the future implementation.

 Firstly, Created a specflow project which makes writing tests more scenario based since its written in gherkin style format and helps anybody to easily read and understand the test scenario , and also to make use of srprofile file and generation of test report without having to use third party tools for report generation.
-Tools used are specflow for Feature based scenarios, HTTPClient with C# for UI Automation and Fluent Assertions for Validations.
+Tools used are specflow for Feature based scenarios, HTTPClient with C# for API Automation and Fluent Assertions for Validations.

 While developing the framework, I considered making use of most of the Object oriented concepts for architecture, which will help us to organise, mantain and understanding the code better.